Married with a business - when business and marriage break down

 Consider who else might be involved in the future

 Relationship agreements are not very romantic, but it is not all about the end of the relationship; it is about agreeing arrangements for your financial affairs during the marriage.
-It may be sensible for your articles or partnership agreement to incorporate an obligation on any new partners/shareholders joining the business to have a nuptial agreement in place, to help protect the business from being broken up.
+It may be sensible for your company articles or partnership agreement to incorporate an obligation on any new partners/shareholders joining the business to have a nuptial agreement in place, to help protect the business from being broken up.
 Setting this obligation will also take away some of the strain of what can sometimes be an uncomfortable discussion.

 Protecting your business interests

 Each case is unique and must be treated that way.
 Whether or not there is a nuptial agreement in place it is important to get legal advice as soon as possible in the event of a relationship breakdown.
-So, if you are dealing with a separation, it’s important your lawyer has a clear understanding of how your farm is run, the scope of its assets and the structure of its ownership.
+So, if you are dealing with a separation, it’s important your lawyer has a clear understanding of how your farm or business is run, the scope of its assets and the structure of its ownership.
 It is also vital that both parties receive accurate legal advice.
 Starting off on the right foot saves time and money, and ensures you both approach negotiations realistically.

 Where possible, it’s best to consider settling matters through mediation or other forms of alternative dispute resolution (ADR) rather than engaging in litigation.
-It can be time consuming and expensive, and the cost could even exceed the value of the underlying assets.
+Litigation can be time consuming and expensive, and the cost could even exceed the value of the underlying assets.

 In amicable cases, where you are simply looking to separate your business, you should begin by speaking to your accountant to check there is the financial ability to break away some of the business or borrow against it.
-Any agreement you do reach, should be clearly documented in a consent order to protect you both in the future and to prevent further claims against your assets and business.
+Any agreement you do reach should be clearly documented in a consent order to protect you both in the future and to prevent further claims against your assets and business.

 Some complexities to bear in mind